 Students will be required to complete an internship and must have 450 total hours during the school year.
 This will be a blended class, part of the course will be in-class to create a professional portfolio and out-of-class in an internship to gain employability skills.

-Offered to JUNIORS AND SENIORS who have taken a combination of Business Foundation, Marketing Principles, Digital Marketing or Strategic Entrepreneurship.
+Offered to JUNIORS AND SENIORS who have taken two full credits of the following courses: Business Foundation, Marketing Principles, Digital Marketing or Strategic Entrepreneurship.